LotsOfPixelsStudios/Monstera/README.md

 ![](https://img.shields.io/github/v/release/LotsOfPixelsStudios/Monstera)

-State: We are still migrating, although we mainly look of bugs.
-For smaller projects usable in production
+Status: We are still migrating, although we are mainly looking for bugs.
+For smaller projects, this project is usable in production.

 A library and environment designed to streamline the development of Minecraft addons.